Radiation protection registers

 Notification is required for sealed radioactive substances, abandoned (i.e. found) sources, radioactively contaminated material and type-approved equipment.

-The Central Dose Registry
+The Central Dose Register

 The Central Dose Register ( BMK)German text stores the results of physical and medical checks on exposed workers.